 which we assume to be non-degenerate.
-This is because $B_{ij}$ is the auxiliary field corresponding to $K_{ij}$.
-The non-degeneracy of (\ref{kinmat}) implies that the kinetic term for $\dot{h}_{ij}$ is non-degenerate, which guarantees that the theory includes General Relativity as a limiting case, and in particular, allows the existence of gravitational waves.
+This is because $B_{ij}$ is the auxiliary field corresponding to $K_{ij}$, The non-degeneracy of (\ref{kinmat}) implies that the kinetic term for $\dot{h}_{ij}$ is not degenerate, which guarantees the theory includes General Relativity as its limit, and in particular, the existence of gravitational waves.